Mashin Hero Wataru: Spin-offs

-The latest anime, Mashin Hero Wataru: The Seven Spirits of Ryujinmaru was released online on April 10, 2020.
-On April 24, 2020, it was announced that the anime would be on a hiatus due to COVID-19.
+A sequel anime, Mashin Hero Wataru: The Seven Spirits of Ryujinmaru, was released online on April 10, 2020.
+On April 24, 2020, it was announced that the anime would be on a hiatus due to the COVID-19 pandemic.
 On June 12, 2020, it was announced the anime would resume on June 19, 2020.

-Wataru's success prompted Bandai to copy the super-deformed mecha and multi-tiered world concepts in a science fiction setting with Sunrise's 1989 Madō King Granzort TV series.
+Wataru's success prompted Bandai to copy the super-deformed mecha and multi-tiered world concepts in a science fiction setting with Sunrise's 1989 Madö King Granzört TV series.

 A manga adaptation drawn by Hideaki Fujii began serialization in Shogakukan's Corocoro Aniki manga magazine in July 2020.

+A new anime television series, titled Mashin Creator Wataru (魔神創造伝ワタル, Mashin Sōzōden Wataru), was announced by Bandai Namco Filmworks on January 13, 2024.
+The series was produced by Bandai Namco Pictures and was directed by Yumi Kamakura.
+Yoichi Kato wrote the scripts, Mayuko Nakano and Yoshinori Yumoto designed the characters, and Ryūichi Takada, Keiichi Hirokawa, Oliver Good, and Keita Inoue composed the music.
+The series premiered on January 12, 2025 on TV Tokyo and other TX Network affiliates.
+The opening theme song is "POP UP!" performed by lol and the ending theme song is "Pocket" performed by Fantastics from Exile Tribe.
+Medialink licensed the series in Asia-Pacific, with it streaming on their Ani-One Asia YouTube Channel on the same day as premiere in Japan.